When your loved one is going to be cremated, it’s natural to wonder what is involved in the cremation process.

 Once you have received the cremated remains of your loved one back from the funeral home, you get to decide what to do with them.

-- Scatter the ashes, such as in the air or the ocean (see here for methods on how to do so)
+Scattering.
+There are many ways and places to scatter the ashes, such as in the air or the ocean.
+See here for methods on how to do so.